kirinmurphy/gomap/README.md

 ## Stack
-- Server logic built with Go
+- Server API built with Go
+- Data cached in Redis
 - Client API endpoints called with HTMX
 - Styled with TailwindCSS
 - Map instance built with Leaflet